 Equity capital markets continue to improve.
 As a result, we were able to raise \$3.4 million of common equity pursuant to our Open Market Sales Agreement with Jefferies during 2010.
-In addition, we raised \$14.3 million of additional equity capital in February 2011.
+We have not sold any common shares under our Open Market Agreement during 2011, however, we raised \$14.3 million of common equity in February 2011 and another \$22.7 million of common equity in June 2011.
 See "Overview - Recent Developments" above.
-We used these proceeds to repay a portion of the outstanding balance of the line of credit and the remainder for general corporate and working capital needs.
+We used these proceeds to repay a portion of the outstanding balance of the line of credit, to acquire additional properties and the remainder for general corporate and working capital needs.

-Currently, we have the ability to raise up to \$282.3 million of additional equity capital through the sale of securities that are registered under our universal shelf registration statement on Form S-3 (the "Universal Shelf") in one or more future public offerings.
-Of the \$282.3 million of available capacity under our Universal Shelf, \$21.6 million of common stock is reserved for additional sales under our Open Market Sale Agreement and \$52.5 million is reserved for sales of our Senior Common Stock.
+Currently, we have the ability to raise up to \$257.2 million of additional equity capital through the sale of securities that are registered under our universal shelf registration statement on Form S-3 (the "Universal Shelf") in one or more future public offerings.
+Of the \$257.2 million of available capacity under our Universal Shelf, \$21.6 million of common stock is reserved for additional sales under our Open Market Sale Agreement and \$52.5 million is reserved for sales of our Senior Common Stock.